awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-volume.md

 1. Choose **Create Volume**\.

 1. To use your new volume, attach it to an instance and mount it\.
-For more information, see [Attaching an Amazon EBS volume to an instance](ebs-attaching-volume.md)\.
+For more information, see [Attach an Amazon EBS volume to an instance](ebs-attaching-volume.md)\.

 1. If you created a volume that is larger than the snapshot, you must extend the file system on the volume to take advantage of the extra space\.
 For more information, see [Amazon EBS Elastic Volumes](ebs-modify-volume.md)\.